India Calling

 India Calling is an Indian television series that aired on Star One from 14 November 2005 to 5 October 2006.
 It stars Manasi Parekh, Pankit Thakker and Vipul Gupta in lead roles.
+The series is about a Punjabi girl named Chandni who worked in an international call centre.

+Audience research conducted by Star One suggested that viewers "didn't like the idea of a heroine who 'talked back'".
+Although India Calling was flopped in the ratings and was canceled after one season, the show made Manasi Parekh a household name in India.